nodejs/node/doc/api/buffer.md

 Converting a `Buffer` into a string using one of the above is referred to as decoding, and converting a string into a `Buffer` is referred to as encoding.

-Node.js also supports the following two binary-to-text encodings.
+Node.js also supports the following binary-to-text encodings.
 For binary-to-text encodings, the naming convention is reversed: Converting a `Buffer` into a string is typically referred to as encoding, and converting a string into a `Buffer` as decoding.